initbiz/initbiz.github.io/cumuluscore/index.md

 ![Auto assign clusters](https://github.com/initbiz/initbiz.github.io/raw/master/cumuluscore/assets/images/auto-assign-clusters.png)

 While auto assigning clusters to plans you can decide if you want to:
-* assign the user to concrete plan (in most cases something like Free or Trial) or
+* assign the cluster to concrete plan (in most cases something like `Free` or `Trial`) or
 * get the plan from a variable (if you have more then one plan that cluster can be assigned)

 Please note that:
 * auto assigning clusters will work only if creating a new cluster is enabled in "Auto assign users" tab
-* auto assigning clusters to plans from variable will be possible only when you allow that in the plan definition
+* auto assigning clusters to plans from variable will be possible only when you allow that in the plan

 ### Registering cluster's features